muratk5n/thirdwave/en/README.md

 ---

 How abt paying back the principal part...?
-Is that somehow folded into a stock buyback scheme of their companies (lender -usually a broker, fin inst- sells the stock back to the company, not triggering any tax requirement for the borrower, or the lender)?
+Is that somehow folded into a stock buyback scheme of their company (lender -usually a broker too- sells the stock back to the company, not triggering any tax requirement for the borrower, or the lender)?

 "A pledged-asset mortgage is recommended for borrowers that have the